jesselumarie/jesselumarie.com/jf_pelican_theme/README.md

 Live example
 ------------

-Go to [jessefurmanek.com/blog][myblog] to see how this theme looks like live!
+Go to [my blog](jessefurmanek.com/blog) to see how this theme looks live!